 Keeping children and young people safe online is one of the biggest challenges facing society today and it is all of our responsibility to ensure that children are educated to make positive, informed choices when they are online.
 In school it is included in the school curriculum in computing lessons and during special assemblies.

 The use of technology and the Internet has become an essential part of 21st century life for communication, education, business, leisure and social interaction..
 The positives of the digital world overwhelmingly outweigh the negatives but we all need to be aware of the various online risks.

 This Online Safety page gives you important information about school procedures and useful advice for staying safe online.

 Responsible Use Agreements

-Please see the links below for a copy of our responsible use agreements:
+Please see the link below for a copy of our Digital Parent Agreement: